srikanta72/aem-docker/aem-docker-getting-started/README.md

 Publisher: [http://localhost:4503](http://localhost:4503)

 ~ Starting and stopping containers preserves AEM content.
-~ Images need to be rebuild when changing packages in the `packages` directories.
+~ Images need to be rebuild when changing packages in the `aem_packages` directories.
 ~ After stopping a container, or after a system reboot, you can use `docker-compose up` to start the containers.

 ## Folder Structure